demicuz/demicuz.github.io/content/Useful terminal and shell commands.md

 - [[Terminal tools]]

+> [!danger]
+> Be careful with `mv` and `rm` commands!
+You can easily overwrite or destroy valuable data.
+Use with caution.
+Back up files or use version control!

 ### Misc (Shell)
 `wc` - count words, lines, etc.
 `less` - read smth long in terminal instead of printing it